artefactory/smote_strategies_study/README.md

 In this repository, $3$ notebooks are available:

-* The notebooks $\textit{notebooks/classif\_experiments.ipynb}$ and $$\textit{notebooks/distances\_experiments.ipynb}$ puprose is to allow the reprodcutibility of the experience of our article.
+* The notebooks *notebooks/classif_experiments.ipynb* and *notebooks/distances_experiments.ipynb* puprose is to allow the reprodcutibility of the experience of our article.

-* The notebook $\textit{notebooks/resampling\_example.ipynb}$ illustrates how to use the new strategies introduced in our article.
+* The notebook *notebooks/resampling_example.ipynb* illustrates how to use the new strategies introduced in our article.

-The folder $\textit{oversampling\_strategies}$ contains implementation of the introduced oersampling strategies and seminal ones.
+The folder *oversampling_strategies* contains implementation of the introduced oersampling strategies and seminal ones.

-The folder $\textit{validation}$ contains implementation the protocols used for the numerical experiments of our article.
+The folder *validation* contains implementation the protocols used for the numerical experiments of our article.

 ## Data sets

-The data sets of used for our article should be dowlonoaded  inside the $\textit{data/externals}$ folder.
+The data sets of used for our article should be dowlonoaded  inside the *data/externals* folder.
 The data sets are aivailable at the followings adresses :

 * Phoneme : https://openml.org/d/1489
 * Abalone : https://archive.ics.uci.edu/dataset/1/abalone